tytydraco/yessleep/out/My_friends_and_I_watch_over_a_red_door_with_a_black_knob_Weve_resigned_our_fates_to_it_Part_10.md

 I nodded again, urging him on.
 He hardly needed me to.

  “The shitty thing is, they barely believe me.
-They start grilling me with questions to see if I’m lying, so I have to think on the fly—fill in all these blanks with Casey without directly saying his name because he doesn’t even fucking *exist anymore* which just—\*Really—\*fucking sucks.
+They start grilling me with questions to see if I’m lying, so I have to think on the fly—fill in all these blanks with Casey without directly saying his name because he doesn’t even fucking *exist anymore* which just—*Really*—fucking sucks.
 And it starts getting to me, because, of course it does, and I finally just… break down.”

 Bryce was no longer able to blink away the tears in his eyes, so he tilted his head back, hoping gravity might share the burden.